Mehcanic/project-3-backend/README.md

     })
     ```

-9. I also created the secure route for the application.
-The secure route is used to make sure that the user is logged in before they can access the protected routes.
+9. I also created a secure route for the application.
+The secureRoute is used to make sure that the user cannot make any actions except signup or login.
+The login session is kept in the local storage in the browser.
+The Front-end part of the project is responsible for it:

     ```javascript
     export default function secureRoute(req: Request, res: Response, next: NextFunction) {